-- Site visit on June 6, 2023 - Massachusetts Wetlands Protection Act 310 CMR 10.00 effective October 24, 2014

-- Wetlands Protection Chapter 181 From the Code of the Town of Franklin, dated August 20, 1997 - Conservation Commission Bylaws Chapter 271 From the Code of the Town of Franklin, dated July 11, 2019 - Town of Franklin Conservation Commission Regulations, dated October 3, 2019 - Town of Franklin Best Development Practices Guidebook, dated September 2016
+- Site visit on June 6, 2023 - Massachusetts Wetlands Protection Act 310 CMR 10.00 effective October 24, 2014 - Wetlands Protection Chapter 181 From the Code of the Town of Franklin, dated August 20, 1997 - Conservation Commission Bylaws Chapter 271 From the Code of the Town of Franklin, dated July 11, 2019 - Town of Franklin Conservation Commission Regulations, dated October 3, 2019 - Town of Franklin Best Development Practices Guidebook, dated September 2016

-PEER REVIEW UPDATE-AUGUST 30, 2023
+PEER REVIEW UPDATE-AUGUST 16, 2023

-The Applicant has provided revised materials and written comment responses pursuant to BETA's August 16, 2023 peer review letter.
-BETA's original comments from the June 13, 2023 peer review letter are included in plain text, and comment responses attributed to the Highpoint Engineering, Inc (HEI) July 28, 2023 letter are written in italics and are prefaced with "HEI Response:".
-BETA reviewed the provided revised and supplemental materials, and submitted additional comments on August 16, 2023 which are herein provided in bold and prefaced with "BETA2:".
-Comment responses attributed to HEI in their August 25, 2023, response letter is prefaced with "HEI2:".
-BETA's most recent responses are provided in bold and prefaced with "BETA3:".
+The Applicant has provided revised materials and written comment responses pursuant to BETA's June 13, 2023 peer review letter.
+BETA's original comments from the June 13, 2023 peer review letter are included in plain text.
+Comment responses attributed to Highpoint Engineering, Inc (HEI) are written in italics and are prefaced with "HEI:" BETA's most recent responses are written in bold and are prefaced with "BETA2:".